REVIEW OF VETERINARY EDUCATION IN AUSTRALIA AND NEW ZEALAND

 Terms of reference

-VSANZ has commissioned a comprehensive review of veterinary education in Australia and New Zealand.
-The review will address the following questions:
+VSANZ commissioned a comprehensive review of veterinary education in Australia and New Zealand.
+The review addressed the following questions:

 - What are the key skills, knowledge and attributes that veterinarians will need in the next decade?
 How can accrediting bodies, the profession, Australasian universities and governments work more effectively together to ensure that students leave veterinary schools equipped with transferable competencies needed for long and successful careers as veterinarians, as well as take account of the continued financial pressures faced by universities to sustain high-quality veterinary science programs?